oracle/terraform-provider-oci/website/docs/d/database_key_stores.html.markdown

 * `associated_databases` - List of databases associated with the key store.
 	* `db_name` - The name of the database that is associated with the key store.
+	* `db_unique_name` - The unique name of the database that is associated with the key store.
 	* `id` - The database [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).